 Did you know that the average person makes 35,000 conscious decisions every day!
-Now think of a scenario where there was a tool or tools that helped in ensuring that the decisions made could be the best decisions; for both the organisation and the individual?
+Now think of a scenario where there was a tool or tool that helped in ensuring that the decisions made could be the best decisions; for both the organization and the individual?
 That, in essence, is the importance of critical thinking and critical thinking tools in today’s corporate and professional landscape.

-Critical Thinking in simple terms can be defined as the ability to think and make a judgement based on the facts and information provided.
-In the present world, everyone is very busy, and hence, the decisions we make in haste might not always end up right.
+Critical Thinking in simple terms can be defined as the ability to think and make a judgment based on the facts and information provided.
+In the present world, everyone is very busy, and hence, the decisions we make in haste might not always end upright.
 That is where critical thinking gains importance.
-A person who gives time to think and make the judgement have less chance of making a wrong decision.
+A person who gives time to think and make the judgment has less chance of making a wrong decision.
 And hence, most companies prefer people with excellent critical thinking skills when they are hiring for new job roles or even during promotions and appraisals.
 It’s not just the hiring process; many educational institutes conduct critical thinking assessments to admit students into challenging programs.

 Good critical thinkers can distinguish between what is good and bad and hence make more effective decisions.
 If a person is not capable of thinking critically, he/she won’t be able to advance very well in their career professionally.

-Analysis: This involves dissecting a key problem from several angles and assess issues which need to be tackled.
+Analysis: This involves dissecting a key problem from several angles and assess issues that need to be tackled.

-Communication: Generally in organization with group based tasks and operations, communication plays a vital role in ensuring all the stakeholders involved in the operation are on the same page.
+Communication: Generally in organizations with group-based tasks and operations, communication plays a vital role in ensuring all the stakeholders involved in the operation are on the same page.
 Failing to have proper communication may lead to large errors through the smallest details.

-Open-Mindedness: One of the key parameters in assessing the value and worth of an employee for a senior level position is their open-mindedness.
-The said individual will have to think beyond the box at times to come up with solutions which may not be within the framework of the organization’s usual operations.
+Open-Mindedness: One of the key parameters in assessing the value and worth of an employee for a senior-level position is their open-mindedness.
+The said individual will have to think beyond the box at times to come up with solutions that may not be within the framework of the organization’s usual operations.